ros-navigation/navigation2/nav2_collision_monitor/README.md

 > Use at your own caution or when using external costmap sources from derived sources.

+#### Exclusion Zones

+Any data source can optionally define one or more **exclusion zones**.
+An exclusion zone is a region that **removes (masks out) that source's points which fall inside it**, before the action/detection polygons are evaluated.
+Unlike the polygons above, an exclusion zone does **not** trigger a behavior — it is a per-source pre-filter, and works for both the Collision Monitor and the Collision Detector.

+A typical use case is ignoring known structure the robot deliberately approaches, such as a charging dock or a conveyor: the returns from that structure would otherwise trip the stop/slowdown zones.
+A zone can be a polygon or a circle anchored to an arbitrary `frame_id` (e.g. `dock_link`), so it tracks that frame as the robot moves, with an optional height band for 3D sources.
+Two safety-relevant behaviors are worth noting: the filter is **fail-safe** (if the zone transform is unavailable, no points are removed, so protection is never silently lost), and each zone **inherits its source's `base_shift_correction` policy** so the mask and the points are always transformed under the same assumptions.

 ### Design

 The Collision Monitor is designed to operate below Nav2 as an independent safety node.